Skip to content

 Terminal window

-• Stores passwords securely in your system keychain (not in Taskfiles)
+• Stores passwords securely in your system keychain (not in Taskfiles).

 Terminal window

-wails3 setup signing --platform darwin
+wails3 setup signing # all detected platforms

 wails3 setup signing --platform windows --platform linux